-The Issuer's business relies on remote access services to Group systems through the internet, or otherwise, by customers, employees and third-party service providers.
+The Issuer's business relies on remote access services to Group systems through the internet, or otherwise, by relevant data subjects including customers, employees and third-party service providers, and these services have seen increased use as a result of the COVID-19 pandemic.
 Failure of any of the foregoing parties to access the Group's systems on a systemic or large-scale basis could impact the Issuer's ability to operate.
 Remote access also increases inherent exposure to cybercrime, systems compromises or information leaks, in spite of any information security technology, protocols, policies or other controls which may be in place.
+The Data Protection Commission has highlighted that in a rapidly changing environment the importance of being cognisant of cyber related risks.
+There is an increasing level of sophistication in cybercrime, and risks are further heightened by an increase in vulnerability of people during a pandemic.